Getting good evidence for the NDIS

 The NDIS will look at whether your child’s needs are greater than those of a similar aged child because of their disability.
 They will consider what the NDIS can provide and what support is normally provided by parents.

-Information from families is one the most important sources of evidence that the care you provide is greater that what is normally considered parental responsibility.
+Information from families is one of the most important sources of evidence that the care you provide is greater that what is normally considered parental responsibility.
 Choose a way to record this information that works best for you.

 This can include: